 Welcome to Haskell Weekly!
 Haskell is an advanced, purely functional programming language.
 This is a weekly summary of what’s going on in its community.
 You can subscribe to the email newsletter or the Atom feed.

 One of my most frequent bug sources is

-Videos of 11 talks by Chris Allen, Gabriel Gonzalez, John DeGoes, and others.
+Videos of 11 talks by Chris Allen, Gabriella Gonzalez, John DeGoes, and others.

 Recently I’ve discovered world of functional programming and was really surprised by the amount of fun which it gives back.
 Not without a reason Haskell is the king of weekend programming.
 I want to show you how to build simple REST API with Haskell.